klouisbrother/ba-kyma-prototype/4.3.4_testing/README.md

 # Chapter 4.3.4: Testing of the Microservice

-Within this part the implemented and exposed sap-commerce-mock will be tested and the below steps will be performed.
+Within this part the implemented and exposed sap-commerce-mock will be tested, and the below steps will be performed.

 * Test the Microservice by triggering an event from the SAP Commerce Mock
 * Validating the event data stored in the Microservice / MS Azure Database